 The BD-5J is a jet-powered variant that first flew in 1973.
 It retains the famous "bullet" fuselage and retractable tricycle landing gear of the prop version.
-The is were redesigned to hold a 50-gallon fuel tank for the turbolet, and etre ened to handle the greater weight of the jet version.
+The wings were redesigned to hold a 50-gallon fuel tank for the turbojet, and strengthened to handle the greater weight of the jet version.

-The BD-5J with its 220-lb thrust powerplant has an absolute maximum air. speed of 346 mph (controls lock in an uncontrolable dive at any higher speeds) stalls at 66 mph and climbs 3,200'/minute.
+The BD-5J with its 220-lb thrust powerplant has an absolute maximum airspeed of 346 mph (controls lock in an uncontrolable dive at any higher speeds), stalls at 66 mph and climbs 3,200'/minute.
 The maximum ceiling is 30,000', but above 10,000' you'll need oxygen.